 See our open office manager jobs.

 Duties for medical office administrators include scheduling patient appointments, keeping medical records, handling patients’ bills and insurance, and managing payroll.
 They often act as a go-between from patient to physician, client to insurance company, and clerical staff to medical staff.
-They work in many types of medical offices and typically manage a staff.
-The midpoint starting salary for a medical office administrator is $44,500.
+They work in many types of medical offices and typically manage one or more teams.
+The midpoint starting salary for a medical office administrator is $45,250.

 See our open medical office administrator jobs.

-These are just some high paying administrative jobs.
-Download the 2019 OfficeTeam Salary Guide to see starting salary ranges for 60 administrative roles.
+These are just some high-paying administrative jobs.
+Download the 2020 OfficeTeam Salary Guide to see starting salary ranges for nearly 60 administrative roles.